elcoosp/garden-manager/README.md

 - Android: Android Studio (for Android development)
 - **Required External Tool**: `po-missing` for AI-powered translation management

-I've reviewed the `po-missing` repository, and you are correct—my previous instructions were incorrect.
-This tool is built in Rust, not Python, and has different capabilities.
-Here is the refactored section for your README.

----

 ### ⚙️ Installing `po-missing`
 The mobile app's i18n workflow depends on the Rust tool `po-missing` from the repository [elcoosp/po-missing](https://github.com/elcoosp/po-missing).
 You must install it using Cargo.